ludicast/ice/README.markdown

 Instances of some classes like String and Numeric just return themselves as the result of to_ice.
 Hashes and Arrays run to_ice recursively on their members.

-If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to represent it within the eco template.
+If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to represent it within the Eco template.
 These objects are referred to as "Cubes", and are equivalent to "Drops" for those used to Liquid.

 ## ActiveModel and to_ice

 To make life easy, since most complex objects passed to the templates will be classes including ActiveModel::Serializable, the default to_ice behaviour of these classes is to pass itself in to a class with the same name, but followed by the word "Cube".

-Therefore calling to_ice on instance of a User class will invoke
+Therefore calling to_ice on an instance of a User class will invoke

     UserCube.new self